IsaacScript/isaacscript/README.md

 - [`eslint-plugin-no-template-curly-in-string-fix`](https://github.com/Zamiell/eslint-plugin-no-template-curly-in-string-fix) - A plugin that provides a better [`no-template-curly-in-string`](https://eslint.org/docs/rules/no-template-curly-in-string) rule.
 - [`eslint-plugin-no-void-return-type`](https://github.com/Zamiell/eslint-plugin-no-void-return-type) - A plugin that disallows void return types on unexported functions.
 - [`eslint-plugin-only-warn`](https://github.com/bfanger/eslint-plugin-only-warn) - A plugin that turns all errors to warnings.
-- [`isaacscript-tsconfig`](https://github.com/IsaacScript/isaacscript-tsconfig) - A package that provides a shared TypeScript configuration file.
-This is included in the linting meta-package for convenience.
 - [`prettier`](https://github.com/prettier/prettier) - This is a peer dependency for `eslint-plugin-prettier`.
 - [`prettier-plugin-organize-imports`](https://github.com/simonhaenisch/prettier-plugin-organize-imports) - A plugin used because Prettier will not organize imports automatically.
 (It has no configuration and is automatically applied to Prettier if it is installed.)
-- [`ts-prune`](https://github.com/nadeesha/ts-prune) - A tool to look for unused exports, which catchs bugs that the `import/no-unused-modules` rule cannot find.
+- [`ts-prune`](https://github.com/nadeesha/ts-prune) - A tool to look for unused exports, which catches bugs that the `import/no-unused-modules` rule cannot find.

 <br />